-Reviews of my books and other work are posted on the “What The Papers Say” page.
+Reviews of my books and other work are posted on the “News” page.

 Darwin Comes to Town (2018)

 My latest book is Darwin Comes to Town: How the Urban Jungle Drives Evolution, on “urban evolution” (animals and plants evolving to suit the Anthropocene’s cities) published in Feb.
-2018 by Quercus Books in the UK, on April 3rd by Picador in the US, and in August by dtv in Germany.
-A Dutch edition is set to appear with Atlas Contact on May 22nd, 2018.
+2018 by Quercus Books in the UK, on April 3rd by Picador in the US.
+Versions in Dutch, German, Spanish, Korean, Chinese, Greek, Polish, Norwegian, and Japanese will appear throughout 2018 and 2019.

 - Quercus Books

-- (Pre-orders for the German edition should become available here soon.)
+- (Pre-orders for the German edition are available here)

 Nature’s Nether Regions (2014)

-My latest book is Nature’s Nether Regions, on the evolution of genitalia.
+My previous book is Nature’s Nether Regions, on the evolution of genitalia.
 It appeared with Penguin USA.
 Ordering information:

 - As print book via Amazon, Barnes & Noble, Van Stockum, Natuur & Boek, or via Penguin.